10 Things to do in Granada, Spain (+ map): Best places to visit

 Sacromonte

-The gypsies of Sacromonte have been a source of fascination for centuries, from the time of the Moriscos to the Romantics 19th century and modern adventurers.
-Still in the middle In the 20th century, Sacromonte was a slum with dirt roads and small houses carved into the hillsides.
+The gypsies of Sacromonte have been a source of fascination for centuries, from the time of the Moriscos to 19th century romantics and modern adventurers.
+As recently as the mid-20th century, Sacromonte was a slum with dirt roads and small houses carved into the hillsides.

 Over time, however, the traditional inhabitants moved away (but you can still see some of them today) and were overrun by artists and intellectuals who paved the roads with cobblestones and turned the former caves into even more luxurious dwellings.